Electrical Engineer - Embedded Systems

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-Required Qualifications: BS in Electrical, Computer Engineering or other related technical discipline with 2 years of relevant embedded system experience gained professionally or via academic pursuits.
+Required Qualifications: BS in Electrical, Computer Engineering or other related technical discipline with 2 years of relevant embedded system experience.
 Knowledge of engineering principles regarding software, firmware, and circuit analysis.
 Appropriate attention-to-detail and quality practices.
 Self-motivated with the ability to work effectively in a fast-paced environment and communicate with other engineers, scientists, and technicians as a member of a multidisciplinary team.
+Active Secret or higher level clearance.

 Special Working Conditions: Local and long distance travel to field test and demonstration sites.
 Occasional expanded work hours to support test and delivery schedules.